Blackfell/blackfell.github.io/_posts/2019-07-17-so-you-want-to-hack.md

 # So you want to learn security?

-Perhaps you're new to a job, starting a course, of just plain interested; whatever the reason you're here, the sheer volume of learning options available to you can be daunting.
-Let's cut through the noise and get you some solid (if opinionated) learning recommendations that I've found successful working with friends and colleagues.
+Perhaps you're new to a job in 'Cyber', starting a course, of just plain interested; whatever the reason you're here, the learning options available to you can be daunting.
+Let's cut through the noise and get you some solid (if opinionated) ways to learn.

 This is a guide of two parts.
-First up is Immersion101, a compressed brief I like to give friends an colleagues that are getting into InfoSec; the second part will focus on some technical, hands on learning strategies, which is, as far as I'm concerned, *by far the best bit!*
+First up is Immersion101, a compressed guide to immerse yourself into the InfoSec world; the second part will focus on more technical, hands on learning strategies, which is, as far as I'm concerned, *by far the best bit!*

 # Immersion 101

-I like to encourage people to build a general, risk oriented and well informed view of the security world.
+I try to build mysefl a broad, risk oriented and well informed view of the security world and I encourage anyone that will listen (!) to do likewise.
 In my opinion, the best way to do this is to immerse yourself; hang out on social media, listen to news, read articles and watch videos.
-Consume.
-Assimilate.
+Consume!

 ## Catching Podcats

-A great place to start is with some podcasts; these are free, don't require an account and have lots to give.
+A great place to start is with some podcasts; these are free, don't require any sign up and have lots to give.
 Here are a few suggestions, pick those that sound most helpful to you; if you find more, send them my way!

 {% include feature_row id="feature_row1" type="left" %}
 {% include feature_row id="feature_row2" type="right" %}